Mali Protest Coalition Offers To Work With Junta On Transition - UrduPoint

 The putsch -- the second in eight years -- has once more placed the spotlight on one of Africa's most unstable countries, which is battling a jihadist revolt and economic slump.

-The coup leaders were cheered by a large rally on Friday organised by the June 5 Movement, although they have been condemned by the country's neighbours, the United States, African Union, the UN and European Union, with Brussels saying Wednesday it was suspending its programme of army and police training in Mali.
+Coup leaders were cheered by a large rally on Friday organised by the June 5 Movement, although they have been condemned by the country's neighbours, the United States, African Union, the UN and European Union, Brussels said Wednesday it was "temporarily" suspending its programme of army and police training in Mali, "due to the circumstances", according to the head of European diplomacy, Josep Borrell, after a meeting in Berlin of European defense ministers.

+According to European officials, the European Training Mission for the Malian Army has trained around 18,000 troops in Mali since its launch in February 2013.

 - 'Substantive discussions' - Named after the day and month that it was launched, the June 5 Movement comprises a diverse association of grassroots groups, political parties and religious figures cemented by the demand for Keita's resignation.

-Following the roughly hour-long talks, the protest leaders were keen to present themselves as joint partners in forging a "new Mali".
+Following their roughly hour-long talks with the junta, the protest leaders were keen to present themselves as joint partners in forging a "new Mali".

 "We told the junta that it would be useful to have substantive discussions afterwards.
 They agree, and they said they will consult the people," said Modibe Kone.